Strictly Come Dancing 2020 line-up | Meet Maisie Smith from EastEnders - TheNewsTrace

-It’s no shock Strictly Come Dancing line-up star Maisie has already been given recommendation from her co-star Scott Maslen, who tells her she may “lose loads of weight so maintain consuming!”

-Chatting with press, together with RadioTimes.com, she added: “They’re simply so excited.
-They’ve all stated that is essentially the most wonderful expertise.”
+Maisie Smith is Swapping Albert Sq. for the Strictly Come Dancing ballroom this 12 months, donning the well-known sequins alongside her new skilled accomplice Gorka Marquez.

+The pair took to the dance ground for the primary time with an lively Samba throughout week one, benefiting from the hips Maisie herself has introduced “don’t lie”.

-One factor the actress is worried about is the judges’ criticism.
+One factor the actress is anxious about is the judges’ criticism.
 Maisie expects the judges to “nitpick” her “slightest errors”.

-She stated: “Folks positively have excessive expectations of me now, so I really feel they’re going to nitpick.
+She stated: “Individuals positively have excessive expectations of me now, so I really feel they’re going to nitpick.
 If I make the slightest mistake, the judges will level it out.”

-Head choose Shirley Ballas has even warned Maisie to maintain her toes on the bottom, telling The Solar: “I do know she gained the [2019 Children in Need Strictly] particular but when I used to be Maisie I wouldn’t take something as a right as a result of doing one dance shouldn’t be like doing 10 weeks.
-You’ve acquired to be there and also you’ve acquired to be full on and also you’ve acquired to go the entire 9 yards.”

-She joins DJ Clara Amfo, Good Morning Britain host Ranvir Singh, pop star Max George, comic Invoice Bailey and actress Caroline Quentin will probably be strapping on the sequins for this yr’s Strictly Come Dancing.
+Maisie joins DJ Clara Amfo, Good Morning Britain host Ranvir Singh, pop star Max George, comic Invoice Bailey and actress Caroline Quentin will likely be strapping on the sequins for this 12 months’s Strictly.

-Strictly have launched the songs and dances for week one, and Maisie will probably be doing the samba to Samba by Gloria Estefan, alongside along with her skilled associate Gorka Marquez.

-Right here’s all the pieces it’s essential learn about Maisie Smith – one of many contestants on this years’ Strictly Come Dancing line-up.
+Right here’s every part it’s essential to learn about Maisie Smith – one of many contestants on this years’ Strictly Come Dancing line-up.

 Who’s Maisie Smith?